Sensitive Skin: Some Cold Weather Tips to Stay Glowing

 What Makes Skin Sensitive?

-The results can present themselves in multiple ways; from redness, to flaking, irritation, or bumps under the skin (which can easily be confused for a breakout), and even the gentlest products might create a stinging sensation.
+Sensitive skin can present itself in multiple ways; from redness to flaking, irritation, or bumps under the skin (which can easily be confused for a breakout), and even the gentlest products might create a stinging sensation.

 Unless this is something you deal with regularly, sudden flare-ups could signal an allergic reaction- possibly to a new skincare product, or even shampoo- so if that’s the case it is important to discount allergies.